Inventory Physical Count Documents¶

 query = sql.SQL("DELETE FROM performance.inv_physical_count_documents {where}").format(where=where)

-deleted = conn.rowcount
+deleted = self._perfdb.conn.rowcount

 logger.debug(f"Deleted {deleted} physical count document link(s).")